Pope makes personal appeal in remarkable Russia embassy trip

 The Argentine Jesuit enjoys generally good health, though he had 33 centimeters (13 inches) of his large intestine removed in July.
 Francis also had part of one lung removed when he was a young man after a respiratory infection.

-Despite the knee pain, the Vatican released Francis’ itinerary for an April 2-3 visit to Malta, making clear he plans to go ahead with his agenda.
+Despite the knee pain, the Vatican on Friday released Francis’ itinerary for an April 2-3 visit to Malta, making clear he plans to go ahead with his agenda.

 Credit: Gregorio Borgia